Arithmetic Statistics and noncommutative Iwasawa Theory: Introduction

-When the rank of $E(F)$ is 0, we will see in the course of this article that there are instances when the Iwasawa invariants for the Selmer group over $\cF_\infty$ vanish.
+When the Mordell--Weil rank of $E(F)$ is 0, we will see in the course of this article that there are instances when the Iwasawa invariants for the Selmer group over $\cF_\infty$ vanish.
 Some results in this direction are proved in Theorems~\ref{theorem varying imaginary quadratic}, \ref{thm: Hep-Gep density}, and \ref{theorem for vary p when FTC}(2),(3).
-The arithmetic statistics of Iwasawa invariants of elliptic curves for the cyclotomic $\Z_p$-extensions has been studied in \cite{KR21, KR21b}.
+The arithmetic statistics of Iwasawa invariants of elliptic curves for the cyclotomic $\Z_p$-extensions have been studied in \cite{KR21, KR21b} by the first and third named authors of the present article.
+In \cite{HKR}, these results have also been extended to the anticyclotomic setting by the first and third named authors in collaboration with J.~Hatley.
+In subsequent work, these methods shall be further developed to study statistics for the \emph{fine Selmer group} by the third named author.
 Unlike the cyclotomic $\Zp$-extension, primes other than $p$ can ramify in $\cF_\infty$ in the noncommutative case.
 This makes the task of determining Iwasawa invariants in the noncommutative case more challenging and intricate than the cyclotomic case.
 Another diverging point from the cyclotomic theory is that it is possible to vary $\Fin$ over certain natural infinite families even when the prime $p$ is fixed.
 As in the cyclotomic setting, we can study the variation of Iwasawa invariants arising from the noncommutative setting via statistical analysis.
 More precisely, given a triple $(E, p, \cF_\infty)$, we study the variation of the algebraic structure of the Selmer group $\Sel_{p^\infty}(E/\cF_\infty)$ in three different contexts. \begin{enumerate}[(a)] \item We fix the pair $(E,p)$ and let $\cF_\infty$ vary over a family of admissible extensions. \item We fix a pair $(p, \cF_\infty)$ and let $E$ vary over a subset of elliptic curves $E_{/\Q}$ of rank 0. \item We fix an elliptic curve $E$ and associate to each prime $p$, an extension $\cF_\infty$ in a natural way.
 Then, we vary $p$ over the primes at which $E$ has good \emph{ordinary} reduction. \end{enumerate} We study each of these three questions in three distinct settings. \begin{enumerate} \item First, we consider the $\Zp^2$-extension of imaginary quadratic fields.
 This is a 2-dimensional \emph{abelian} extension and a \textit{metabelian} extension over $\Q$.
 Through the course of our investigation, we see that this case parallels the cyclotomic theory, see for example \eqref{ec are equal}, which says that the Euler characteristics for the $\Zp^2$-extension and the cyclotomic $\Zp$-extension coincide. \item Next, we specialize to the simplest noncommutative $2$-dimensional $p$-adic Lie extension, namely the false Tate curve extension.
 Given primes $p$ and $\ell$, we write